 In 1712, Bourgmont married the daughter of a Missouria Indian chief.
-In 1713, Bourgmont and two other traders visited Illinois where “He scandalized the missionaries, rattled the authorities, and even angered certain exalted personages at the court of Louis XIV.”
-When an order for his arrest was made, he fled to Mobile, Alabama, and while he was there he wrote the “Exact Description of Louisiana, It’s Harbors, Lands, and Rivers, and Names of Indian Tribes That Occupy It, and the Commerce and Advantages to Be Derived From the Establishment of a Colony.”
+In 1713, Bourgmont and two other traders visited Illinois, where “He scandalized the missionaries, rattled the authorities, and even angered certain exalted personages at the court of Louis XIV.”
+When an order for his arrest was made, he fled to Mobile, Alabama.
+While there, he wrote the “Exact Description of Louisiana, Its Harbors, Lands, and Rivers, and Names of Indian Tribes That Occupy It, and the Commerce and Advantages to Be Derived From the Establishment of a Colony.”
 In the meantime, his Missouria wife bore him a son in 1714 named “le Petit Missouria.”

 In 1723, due to his familiarity with the country and his acquaintance with the natives, he was selected by the French to lead an expedition up the Missouri River.
 His first work was to erect Fort Orleans, the first European fort on the Missouri River, near the mouth of the Grand River and present-day Brunswick, Missouri.
 The fort was built as a means of holding the allegiance of the Indians to the French and guarding against Spanish invasion or interference.
 There, he established his headquarters.

-The next day Bourgmont assembled his trade goods which included guns, knives, tools, cloth, mirrors, clothing, and more.
+The next day, Bourgmont assembled his trade goods, including guns, knives, tools, cloth, mirrors, clothing, and more.
 The Padouca Apache had never seen such a variety of European goods and were frightened of the guns.
-After assembling 200 of the Apache chiefs he negotiated peace and implored them to allow the French traders to pass through their lands en route to the Spanish settlements in New Mexico.
+After assembling 200 of the Apache chiefs, he negotiated peace and implored them to allow the French traders to pass through their lands en route to the Spanish settlements in New Mexico.
 Next, he invited the chiefs to take what they wanted of the merchandise.
 Bourgmont and his group returned eastward to the Kaw village on October 22 and reached Fort Orleans on November 5.

-Sergeant Dubois was later killed by Indians and the Missouria woman married a captain of militia.
-She was still alive, living in Kaskaskia, Illinois in 1752.
-The fate of Bourgmont’s Missouria son is unknown, as the last record of him is in 1724.
-De Bourgmont lived the rest of his life in France and eventually died in 1734.
+Indians later killed Sergeant Dubois, and the Missouria woman married a militia captain.
+She was still alive, living in Kaskaskia, Illinois, in 1752.
+The fate of Bourgmont’s Missouria son is unknown, as his last record is in 1724.
+De Bourgmont lived in France the rest of his life and died in 1734.